 Puppy training is a must, and you can check out our dog training cost guide to get a rough idea of what you should expect to pay for this service.
 New dog owners will also benefit from reading our puppy toilet training guide to ensure there are no unfortunate accidents in your home!

 FAQs on how to stop a puppy from biting

-Puppy bites are usually innocent, even if they may seem aggressive.
-Puppies are full of energy, excitement, and curiosity.
-Play biting is one of their primary ways of interacting with the world.
+While biting may seem aggressive, there is rarely any malicious intent behind your puppy’s bites.
+Instead, your puppy is a painful mixture of curious and excited.
+Their mouth and biting is the best way to explore their world.
 The teething period is another primary reason why puppies bite.
-Biting and chewing can relieve discomfort as their new chompers come through.
+Biting and chewing can relieve their discomfort as their new chompers come through.